Simple commodity production

 Originally production for market sale existed alongside subsistence production (see also natural economy).
 That continued for millennia until urbanization, merchant trade and industrialization began to take off.
 Through the last six centuries, the share of commodity production in total output grew more and more, together with productivity growth and population growth.
 It grew steeply in the 19th and 20th centuries, until production for the market represented the largest part of total output value in the majority of countries.

 To explain this lengthy historical process, Marx and Engels took a nuanced approach.
 They did not argue crudely that economic categories can only be either "transhistorical categories" or "categories specific to one historical period".
 Instead, they argued that economic categories can and do evolve from one historical epoch to the next, along with the evolution of the social relations which they express.
 Transitional phases and forms occurred, and continuities co-existed with discontinuities.
 Marx and Engels were both very aware that historically there existed gradations of market integration, and that the achievement of complete market integration was a very lengthy and complex historical process.
 The challenge was to understand dialectically, how the new economic relations could evolve out of the old ones - by retaining some of their content, losing some content, and also gaining some completely new content.
-Historically, the simple production and exchange of commodities evolved, it took different forms, and showed varying degrees of sophistication.
+Historically, the simple production and exchange of commodities evolved, it took different forms, and showed varying degrees of sophistication – from the simple exchange of surplus goods by independent farmers, to fulltime self-employed production of goods or services for profitable sale, using tools and other inputs bought in markets.